any-docs/css/content/reference/properties/-webkit-mask-repeat-x/index.md

 - repeat
   - The mask image is repeated both horizontally and vertically.
 - space
   - The image is repeated as much as possible without clipping.
 The first and last images are pinned to either side of the element, and whitespace is distributed evenly between the images.
-The {{cssxref("mask-position")}} property is ignored unless only one image can be displayed without clipping.
+The `mask-position` property is ignored unless only one image can be displayed without clipping.
 The only case where clipping happens using space is when there isn't enough room to display one image.
 - round
   - As the allowed space increases in size, the repeated images will stretch (leaving no gaps) until there is room for another one to be added.
 When the next image is added, all of the current ones compress to allow room.
 Example: An image with an original width of 260px, repeated three times, might stretch until each repetition is 300px wide, and then another image will be added.
 They will then compress to 225px.